MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/kusto.md

 Programmatically, Kusto connection strings can be parsed and manipulated by the C# `Kusto.Data.KustoConnectionStringBuilder` class.
 This class validates all connection strings and will generate a runtime exception if validation fails.
-This functionality is present in al the flavors of Kusto SDK.
+This functionality is present in all flavors of Kusto SDK.

 ## Connection string properties

-The following table lists all the properties one may specify in a Kusto connection string.
+The following table lists all the properties you can specify in a Kusto connection string.
-The table lists additional property names that are aliases, as well as a programmatic name (which is the name of the property in the
+It lists programmatic names (which is the name of the property in the `Kusto.Data.KustoConnectionStringBuilder` object) as well as additional property names that are aliases.
-`Kusto.Data.KustoConnectionStringBuilder` object).

 ### General properties